azpeteryang/azpeteryang.github.io/_pages/cv.md

   * Formulated a linear programming problem for the power system and determine the optimal reserve schedule to meet the energy and reserve requirements.

-* Research in Lab for 3D reconstruction based on statistical shape model
-  * Used machine learning and signal processing techniques to spectroscopy data to differentiate brain tissues
-  * Designed an synchronization scheme for controlling exposure in stereo X-ray imaging system
-  * Processed stereo images of spine for 3D reconstruction based on statistical shape model of vertebrae